 I have not always been Pentecostal.
-In fact, I did not choose to be Pentecostal, it sort of chose me.
-I was a resistance, skeptical, former Catholic who found himself at a protestant Bible College seeking God.
+In fact, I didn’t choose to be Pentecostal, any more than I chose to be Catholic, it sort of chose me.
+I was a resistant, skeptical, former Catholic who found himself at a protestant Bible College seeking God.

 I received the gift of the Holy Spirit in a church off campus and it was not a smooth thing.
 God and I had a struggle going on.
-I didn’t want to go to the front to be prayed for so I said, “God, if you want me have this, you can give it me right here.”
-And, by God’s grace, he worked with me and blessed me with the outpouring of the Holy Spirit.
+I didn’t want to go to the front to be prayed for so I told God, “God, if you want me have this gift of the Holy Spirit, you can give it to me right here.”
+And, by God’s grace, He worked with me and blessed me with the outpouring of the Holy Spirit.

 Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
 Lent comes from the Anglo Saxon word lencten, which means “spring.”
 The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.